CiscoDevNet/esxi-auto-installer/README.md

 - Main ESXi Auto-Installer directory (`WORKDIR`) and essential subdirectories
 - ESXi ISO directory
 - Temporary directories used during ISO upload or for storing custom installation ISO
-- Toggle "dry-run", i.e. do not run any CIMC action and installation but simulate application flow
+- Toggle "dry-run", i.e. do not run any CIMC action or installation but simulate application flow
 - Application status codes dictionary

 ## Module details